Uptown Houston: Economy

 Uptown, the 17th largest business district in the United States, has 23600000 sqft of office space, representing 11% of all of Houston's office space and 22% of Houston's Class A office space.
 Major employers include 3D/International, Air Liquide, Aon, Apache Corporation, BBVA Compass, BHP, Bechtel Corporation, Beirne, Maynard & Parsons, Bindview Corporation, CBRE, Dow Chemical, Duke Energy, General Electric, Hines, iHeartMedia, Inoapps, Litton Loan Servicing, Marathon Oil Corporation, MWH Americas, Net IQ Corporation, Nextira One, Panhandle Pipeline Co, Schlumberger, Stewart Title Guaranty Company, Telecheck International, The Lab Consulting, GDF Suez Energy Resources NA, and Williams Companies.
 Around 2,000 companies maintain operations in Uptown.

 Numerous radio studios are located in Uptown.
 Two of the four major English-language commercial radio broadcasters have studios here.
-The Cox Radio Houston cluster consisting of KKBQ, KGLK, KHPT, and KTHT. is in 3 Post Oak Central.
+Three radio stations owned by Urban One, which are KKBQ, KGLK, and KHPT, is in 3 Post Oak Central.
 The IHeartMedia Houston cluster of KBME, KODA, KQBT, KPRC (AM), KTBZ-FM, and KTRH is located in 2000 West Loop South.
 Spanish-language Univision Communications Houston TV studio (KXLN-DT and KFTH-DT) and radio cluster (KLTN, KAMA-FM, KLAT, KOVE-FM and KQBU-FM) is located near the Southwest Freeway and Loop 610 interchange.

 Cushman & Wakefield's Houston office is in Four Oaks Place.

 In the 1990s Weatherford Enterra (now Weatherford International) had its corporate headquarters in Four Oaks Place.
 By 2000 Weatherford moved to a new location in Houston.
 Before its dissolution Stanford Financial Group had its headquarters in Uptown.

 Many international hotel chains have locations in Uptown.

 Diplomatic missions

 Several consulates-general are located in Uptown.
-The consulates of Angola, Australia, Argentina, Chile, Denmark, France, Germany, India, Italy, Peru, Qatar, South Korea, Spain, Turkey, Vietnam, and the Consulate of the Netherlands are in Uptown.
+The consulates of Angola, Australia, Argentina, Chile, Denmark, France, Germany, India, Italy, Peru, Qatar, South Korea, Spain, Turkey, and Vietnam are in Uptown.

-From its founding on May 25, 1982 to April 1988, the Consulate-General of Indonesia in Houston was located in Post Oak Central in Uptown.
+From its founding on May 25, 1982, to April 1988, the Consulate-General of Indonesia in Houston was located in Post Oak Central in Uptown.
 The Consulate-General of Egypt in Houston was located in Suite 1750 at 2000 West Loop South and later in Suite 2180 in Post Oak Central.
 As of 2008 the consulate is now at 5718 Westheimer Road, outside Uptown.

+The Consulate of the Netherlands was in Uptown.